Enema of the State: Technical

-At the end of recording, Finn suggested they utilize keyboardist Roger Joseph Manning, Jr., best known for his work with Beck.
-Hoppus was initially reluctant, noting that most of the band's fans up to that point were hardcore punk rock fans that might not be receptive to keyboard parts.
-In the end, the group were open to his inclusion: "They welcomed all my ideas and they were super supportive and that’s why it was so much fun working with them," Manning later remembered.
 For Tom Lord-Alge, the main mixing engineer on the album, the band had one goal: "Make it sound as aggressive as possible."
 Lord-Alge's mixes were completed at his space, South Beach Studios, located in Miami, Florida.
+Some of the drum sounds were triggered by Lord-Alge during the mixdown process.
 Lastly, the album was mastered by Brian Gardner at Bernie Grundman Mastering in Hollywood.
-With a runtime of 35 minutes and 17 seconds, Enema of the State is Blink-182’s shortest album to date.
+With a runtime of 35 minutes and 17 seconds, Enema of the State is Blink-182's shortest album to date.